 According to OSHA’s statistics, more than one-third of all fatal accidents on construction sites involve falls to a lower level.
 As OSHA states, “When working from heights, employers must plan projects to ensure that the job is done safely. . . .
 When estimating the cost of a job, employers should include safety equipment, and plan to have all the necessary equipment and tools available at the construction site.”

-Among other safety measures, OSHA also instructs that construction companies should:
+Among other safety measures, OSHA also instructs that construction company should:

 - Guard floor holes with guardrails and toe boards or a floor hole cover